Last Updated on

-You can also search for tax relief firms in your area.
+You can also search for back tax assistance firms in your area.
 These firms will have several attorneys on staff, all of which should have the expertise necessary to resolve your issue.
-If you choose to hire an attorney from a tax relief firm, make sure that the firm has been licensed by the IRS.
+If you choose to hire an attorney from a back tax assistance firm, make sure that the firm has been licensed by the IRS.

 Once you’ve found an attorney you want to hire, there are a few qualifications that you should look for.
 First, make sure that the attorney specializes in tax issues.
 This will make certain that they know how to correctly handle your problem.
 Second, only hire an attorney who is fully licensed or credentialed.